Being the 4th biggest cities in Japan and the capital of Aichi Prefecture, Nagoya is a modern city with a handful of good quality veg restaurants.

-This cold tantan noodles has flavorful mince on top, with pickles, fried eggplant, kimchi cucumber, and other veggies.
-It’s a colorful and tasty dish.
+This cold tantan noodles has flavourful mince on top, with pickles, fried eggplant, kimchi cucumber, and other veggies.
+It’s a colourful and tasty dish.

 The second dish is a hamburger.
 It has teriyaki sauce, tomato and lettuce.
 Simple but nicely made.

 Note: they may close unexpectedly.
 On the day of the visit, the restaurant appears to be closed.
 But after messaging the owner on Facebook, she came out and greeted me inside.
-So if you plan to visit, messaging on facebook in advance can be a good idea.
+So if you plan to visit, messaging on facebook in advance is a good idea.

 As they don’t have an english menu, I translated the menu here: